jbarratt/serialized.net/_posts/2009-02-23-useful-electronics-cat-accident-preventer.markdown

 title: "Useful Electronics: Cat Accident Preventer"
 wordpress_url: http://serialized.net/?p=229
 ---
-I am the owner of a generally very awesome product -- a <a href="http://litter-robot.com">Litter Robot</a> automated cat litter box.
+I am the owner of a generally very awesome product -- a [Litter Robot](http://litter-robot.com) automated cat litter box.

 However, we occasionally have an issue where the box malfunctions in some way.
 This is either because
 <ul>